-Enjoying a long and extensive career in the performing arts, Yolande has collaborated with some of Australia’s creative leaders including Stephen Page, David Page (dec.), Frances Rings and Steve Francis (contributing vocals/piano to numerous Bangarra productions), Wesley Enoch (Associate Director/Choreographer, I Am Eora, Sydney Festival, 2012), Meryl Tankard (Dance Artist, Kaidan, Sydney Festival, 2007), Nadia Tass (Actor/Singer in lead role as Susan Pevensie in the Australian Musical The Lion, The Witch and the Wardrobe, 2003) and David Leha (back-up vocals for Radical Son, 2017-2019).
+Enjoying a long and extensive career in the performing arts, Yolande has collaborated with some of Australia’s creative leaders including Stephen Page, David Page (dec.), Frances Rings and Steve Francis (contributing vocals/piano to numerous Bangarra productions), Wesley Enoch (Associate Director/Choreographer, I Am Eora, Sydney Festival 2012 and Associate Director on the production Black Cockatoo for Sydney Festival 2020), Meryl Tankard (Dance Artist, Kaidan, Sydney Festival 2007), Nadia Tass (Actor/Singer in lead role as Susan Pevensie in the Australian Musical The Lion, The Witch and the Wardrobe, 2003) and David Leha (back-up vocals for Radical Son, 2017-2019).

 Yolande is passionate about passing knowledge on to the next generation.
-On return from maternity leave, Yolande was excited to have the opportunity to coordinate and curate the development of Bangarra's digital platform Knowledge Ground.
+On return from maternity leave, Yolande was excited to have the opportunity to coordinate and curate Bangarra's award-winning, digital platform Knowledge Ground.
 Yolande has also been instrumental in developing and delivering the company's Winhanga'rra (hear, think, listen) Teacher's Workshops.